 NHS hearing aids and batteries present an alternative resource to assist the hard of hearing.

 Obtaining a hearing aid from the NHS is free of charge on a loan basis.
-In addition, the NHS provides you with free batteries as well.
+In addition, the NHS provides you with a selection of free batteries as well.

 Hearing aid care is essential for its longevity and proper functioning.
 Using and storing the appropriate type of hearing aid batteries is an important part of ensuring that your hearing aids will perform to its best capability.